upscalesoftware/swoole-newrelic/README.md

 $server->start();
 ```

-APM instrumentation can be used standalone or in conjunction with the Browser.
-Browser must be instrumented first.
+APM can be standalone or used in conjunction with the real user monitoring.
+RUM must be instrumented first.

-Browser instrumentation is applied to non-AJAX requests having `text/html` response MIME type (Swoole default).
+Browser instrumentation is applied to non-AJAX requests having `text/html` response MIME type (the default).

 ### Development